John Vorster: House of Assembly

 In September 1976, under pressure from US Secretary of State Henry Kissinger, he pressured Ian Smith, the Rhodesian Prime Minister, to accept in principle that white minority rule could not continue indefinitely.
-Smith and non-militant black nationalist leaders signed the Internal Settlement in March 1978, and in June 1979, following multiracial elections, Rhodesia was reconstituted under black majority rule as Zimbabwe Rhodesia which, in this form, also lacked any international recognition.
+Smith and moderate black nationalist leaders signed the Internal Settlement in March 1978, and in June 1979, following multiracial elections, Rhodesia was reconstituted under black majority rule as Zimbabwe Rhodesia which, in this form, also lacked any international recognition.

 Information Scandal

-After the Soweto Uprising in 1976, as Prime Minister, Vorster encouraged the Department of Information to engage in clandestine activities in and outside South Africa.
-Vorster did not inform his cabinet of these activities and financed them through a secret defense account.
+After the Soweto Uprising in 1976, as prime minister, Vorster encouraged the Department of Information to engage in clandestine activities in and outside South Africa.
+Vorster did not inform his cabinet of these activities and financed them through a secret defence account.
 When the auditor general made a critical report, a scandal broke out, ultimately leading to the resignation of Vorster.
 This scandal was colloquially known to some as "South African Watergate".

 State President and retirement

-Vorster resigned as Prime Minister in 1978, after twelve years in office.
+Vorster resigned as prime minister in 1978, after twelve years in office.
 He was succeeded by P. W. Botha, a hardliner who nevertheless began the first reforms to moderate the apartheid system.
-Following his resignation as Prime Minister, Vorster was elected to the largely honorary position of State President.
+Following his resignation as prime minister, Vorster was elected to the largely honorary position of State President.
 His tenure in his new office, however, was short-lived.
-In what came to be known as the Muldergate Scandal so named after Dr Connie Mulder, the Cabinet minister at its centre, Vorster was implicated in the use of a secret slush fund to establish The Citizen, the only major English language newspaper that was favourable to the National Party.
+In what came to be known as the Muldergate Scandal so named after Dr Connie Mulder, the Cabinet minister at its centre, Vorster was implicated in the use of a secret slush fund to establish The Citizen, the only major English-language newspaper that was favourable to the National Party.
 A commission of inquiry concluded in mid-1979 that Vorster "knew everything" about the corruption and had tolerated it.
 He resigned from the state presidency in disgrace.
 In 1982, John Vorster supported the Conservative Party of Andries Treurnicht at its founding congress.
 He died in 1983, aged 67 years.